cu-mkp/manuscript-object/README.md

 3. Install [Pipenv](https://pypi.org/project/pipenv/) via `python3 -m pip install pipenv`

+update from 2023/02/20: here I think it should be install "pip" instead of install "pip3"

 4. Clone the repositories into separate folders in the same directory:
 ```bash
 git clone https://github.com/cu-mkp/m-k-manuscript-data